kousu/slixclient/README.md

 - log on: enable debug logging (namely: YOU CAN SEE THE STANZAS)
 - log off: disable debug logging

+## Scripting

-Since this is for debugging you SHOULD script complex interactions by adding new entries to the menu.
+Since this is for debugging you SHOULD script complex interactions by **editing the code**.
+Edit `src/kousu/slixclient/slixclient.py`.
+[slixmpp](https://slixmpp.readthedocs.io/en/latest/) is pretty friendly; and for when it's too confusing, this code is all async so it's safe to pepper your code with `breakpoint()` and inspect the data structures.

+Add new entries to the menu.
 Add new data structures as needed.
 Don't be shy.
-Save your versions
+Save your versions and share them.